richardschoen/iforgit/gitmerge-srctogit.md

   the job log.
 ```

-When this happens we need to resolve the merge conflict and then re-commit the source member to get things back on track.
+When this happens you need to resolve the merge conflict and then re-commit the source member to get things back on track.

 ## What should you do to fix the merge problem ?
 The first thing to do is to review the IFS version of the source member that was just pulled from GitHub during the last ```SRCTOGIT``` with ```*COMMITSYNC```.

 The IFS version most likely has the marked up changes that were in conflict after the merge conflict happened.

 The IFS version of the source is most likely NOT reflected in your IBM i source file yet.
-So you need to review the corresponding version of the source in the source physical file.
+So next you need to review the corresponding version of the source in the source physical file.

-Open the source member from your source physical file for editing via SEU, RDI or VS Code and make the desired changes that you want to preserve in the git repository for this source member.
+Open the source member from your source physical file for editing via SEU, RDI or VS Code and make all the desired source changes that you want to preserve in the git repository for this source member.

 Then save the source member and use the ```PDM GE``` option, or an RDI or VS Code action to run the ```SRCTOGIT``` command again with ```*COMMITSYNC```.